Navigating the Minimum Product landscape: MVP, MMP, and MLP explained

 In summary, an MVP is a strategic tool that helps test both the technical feasibility of your product and the market’s interest in your core offering.
 It allows startups to validate ideas with minimal investment, refine their product based on user feedback, and navigate uncertainty with greater confidence.
 Although full-scale marketing is often not feasible at this stage, the MVP’s simplicity can still generate early interest, laying the groundwork for more targeted and efficient product development.

-The Minimum Marketable Product (MMP) represents a significant progression beyond the MVP in the product development journey.
+The minimal marketable product (MMP) represents a significant progression beyond the MVP in the product development journey.
 While the MVP focuses on testing technical feasibility and validating core assumptions in conditions of uncertainty, the MMP is a more polished and feature-complete version of the product, refined enough to be marketed to a broader audience and generate early traction.

 The primary purpose of the MMP is to deliver a product that not only functions but also provides sufficient value to attract and retain customers.
 It bridges the gap between the lean, experimental approach of the MVP and the development of a fully mature product.
 Essentially, the MMP is the first version of your product that is market-ready—it includes enough features to be competitive, scalable, and capable of making a meaningful impact on the market.